unr-ndad/empire/README.md

 #### Racism in the Machine paper
 We wrote a paper on work prepatory to this workshop, it is available here:
 Katherine Hepworth and Christopher Church.
 2018. [“Racism in the Machine: Visualization Ethics in Digital Humanities Projects.”](http://www.digitalhumanities.org/dhq/vol/12/4/000408/000408.html) *Digital Humanities Quarterly* 12:4.

+#### Make Me Care paper
+This paper incorporates some considerations explored at the workshop, and applies them to an expanded view of ethical visualization, beyond the digital humanities.
+From Hepworth, K. 2020. (forthcoming) "Make Me Care: Ethical Visualization for Impact in the Sciences and Data Sciences", *HCII Conference 2020 Proceedings*.

 &nbsp;